levinas/long-covid-prediction/README.md

 ```
 ./run_all.sh
 ```
 This will run the entire workflow on the synthetic data.
-The final output will be saved as `Convalesco_predictions.csv` in the root directory of this repo; the outputs of all intermediate datasets will be saved in the `output/` folder.
+The final output will be saved as `Convalesco_predictions.csv` in the root directory of this repo; all the intermediate output datasets will be saved in the `output/` folder.

 The test run on the synthetic data could take 1-2 hours on a typical linux machine with 64 GB memory.
-PySpark may generate `RowBasedKeyValueBatch` warnings that could be safely avoided.
+PySpark may generate `RowBasedKeyValueBatch` warnings that could be safely ignored.

 Th final output is a patient-level table with prediction results for the testing data with 8 columns:
  ```python